Kevin Candellori: Career

 Born in Ascoli Piceno, Candellori started his career in Ascoli youth sector.
 As a senior, he joined to Eccellenza club SSD Porto D'Ascoli.

 In December 2015, he moved to Sambenedettese.
 With the club, he won the promotion in 2015–16 Serie D. Candellori made his professional debut on 10 September 2016 against Mantova.
 After three years in the club, he returned to Serie D and joined to Notaresco.

 On 10 July 2019, he moved to Serie D club Campobasso.

 On 27 August 2022, Candellori signed with Fidelis Andria.

+On 17 August 2023, Candellori moved to Potenza on a one-season contract.